hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 pip install torch torchvision
 ```

-Now, all of dependencies are ready and you can strat running the codes.
+Now, all of dependencies are ready and you can start running the codes.

 ## EXPERIMENTS
 We have done three experiments based on MLP, CNN and LSTM.
 All of tasks are classifications.